-Many customers may not realize that OPPD has a Forestry Department, employing its staff and contractors to help keep trees and large shrubs away from power lines.
-But the responsibility for maintaining these landscape features does not automatically go to the utility.
+Many customers may not realize that OPPD has a Forestry Department, who works to keep trees away from power lines.
+But the responsibility for maintaining these trees and large shrubs does not automatically fall to the utility.

-According to OPPD Forester Mike Norris, his team regularly trims trees that are encroaching on power lines or other equipment, or have the potential to do so, about every five to seven years.
+OPPD Forester Mike Norris said his team regularly trims trees that are encroaching on power lines or other equipment, or have the potential to do so, about every five to seven years.
 These maintenance efforts take place within rotations, with crews tackling one circuit area at a time.
 “That’s key to keeping reliable power flowing to our customers,” he said.

 “We will seek removal of some trees, depending on the type of line we’re dealing with, tree species, size, and condition,” he said.
 “However, trees are not removed without a property owner’s permission.”